-This report is made solely to the Members of the Corporation, as a body, in accordance with the terms of our engagement letter dated 11 October 2021.
-Our audit work has been undertaken so that we might state to the Members of the Corporation those matters we are required to state to it in an auditor's report and for no other purpose.
-To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the corporation and the Members of the Corporation as a body, for our audit work, for this report, or for the opinions we have formed.
+This report is made solely to the Corporation's members, as a body, in accordance with our engagement letter dated 25 July 2022 Our audit work has been undertaken so that we might state to the Corporation's members those matters we are required to state to them in an auditor's report and for no other purpose.
+To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the Corporation and the Corporation's members as a body for our audit work, for this report, or for the opinions we have formed.